 And I would add that yes, he needs to take time off and devote himself to learning to reverse his Sensory Motor Amnesia and regain skilled cortical control of his sensory motor system.
 It won't take long for him to be back on top.

-Tiger needs to learn how to pandiculate with Somatic Exercises, rather than stretch and strengthen and spend time working with a skilled Somatic Educator in a clinical setting.
+Tiger needs to learn how to pandiculate with Somatic Exercises, rather than stretch and strengthen and spend time working with a skilled Clinical Somatic Educator in a clinical setting.
 He needs to de-habituate the stress reflexes he is stuck in so he can regain balance in the center of his body and move freely again.
 I would love to see Tiger back on top of his game and back in control of his life.
-With Hanna Somatics he will find that not only does his life go better, but his golf game comes right back where it used to be - and possibly even stronger than before.
+With Clinical Somatics he will find that not only does his life go better, but his golf game comes right back where it used to be - and possibly even stronger than before.

 Here is a sample of a good place for him to start: